codeunion/examples-sinatra/flash-messages/README.md

 ## Running The Application

-Make sure you're in the `public-file-upload` directory.
+Make sure you're in the `flash-messages` directory.
 Once there, run the following two commands to configure your application correctly:

 ```text
 $ bundle install --without production